-- given the Company's market capitalisation and the underlying prospects for the Company to raise further funds from the capital markets; - support from a major shareholder who has provided a line of credit loan to the Company and will consider extension of the current credit facility if required until equity can be raised; and - the fact that future exploration and evaluation expenditure is generally discretionary in nature (i.e. at the discretion of the Directors having regard to an assessment of the Company's eligible expenditure to date and the timing and quantum of its remaining earn-in expenditure requirements).
+- The current cash balance of the Company relative to its fixed and discretionary expenditure commitments; - given the Company's market capitalisation and the underlying prospects for the Company to raise further funds from the capital markets as demonstrated by its raising of approximately \$934,000 in March 2021; and - the fact that future exploration and evaluation expenditure is generally discretionary in nature (i.e. at the discretion of the Directors having regard to an assessment of the Company's eligible expenditure to date and the timing and quantum of its remaining earn-in expenditure requirements).
 Subject to meeting certain minimum expenditure commitments, further exploration activities may be slowed or suspended as part of the management of the Company's working capital.